Here’s the basic truth – it’s you versus the massive, soulless insurance companies – period.

 A valid claim is determined by analyzing the potential claim in terms of liability, negligence, and damages.

-The Brett McCandlis Brown attorneys offer that level of extreme competence needed to level the playing field.
+The Brett McCandlis Brown & Conner injury attorneys offer that level of extreme competence needed to level the playing field.
 We believe that our clients deserve respect and should not be subjected to harassment, aggressive behavior, and intimidation.
 We believe that when an insurance company refuses to negotiate a fair settlement offer, we will take the claim to trial.
 Based on our track record, the insurance companies know this too.